aughey/ibridge/README.md

 > to explain the operation and use of the software.
 The requirements
 > are similar for other use cases.

-iBridge requires three device.
+iBridge requires three devices.
 A server computer on the public Internet.
 A client computer that you wish to connect to the public Internet.
 And a smart phone device.